Raynos/stream-handbook/readme.markdown

 ## the future

 A big upgrade is planned for the stream api in node 0.9.
-Expect the style documented here to continue to work well into the future, but be on the lookout for the new slicker stream api when it finalizes.
+The basic apis with `.pipe()` will be the same, only the internals are going to be different.
+The new api will also be backwards compatible with the existing api documented here for a long time.

+You can check the [readable-stream](https://github.com/isaacs/readable-stream) repo to see what these future streams will look like.

 ***